Visually impaired and digitally empowered: setting the standard for accessibility

 6. Voice Command Software

 For some people, coordinating magnification while navigating can be hard work.
-Enter voice command software like Dragon NaturallySpeaking, which allows users to control their computers through voice, freeing them to focus on what’s magnified.
+Enter voice command software like Dragon NaturallySpeaking, which allows users to control their computers through voice, freeing them to focus on whatโs magnified.
+However, this approach will only work if your content is optimized for screen reader accessibility.
+This involves adding headings and subheadings to the text, enabling accessible navigation for visually impaired users.ย

 7. Electronic Handheld Magnifiers

-These pocket-sized tools magnify anything from restaurant menus to bus schedules.
-They often come with built-in lights and color contrast settings.
+These pocket-sized tools are among the simplest visual impairment support devices available.
+They magnify anything from restaurant menus to bus schedules and often come with built-in lights and color contrast settings.
+These devices can turn practically anything written or printed into accessible reading materials for visually impaired readers.
 Understanding and incorporating these assistive technologies can do more than make your site accessible; they can make it inviting, engaging, and genuinely usable for people with visual impairments.

 Does the WCAG Apply to Web Accessibility for the Visually Impaired?

-WCAG are recommendations designed to make web content more accessible to people with disabilities, including those with visual impairments.
+WCAG are recommendations designed to make web content and electronic documents more accessible to people with disabilities, including those with visual impairments.
 Critical aspects of WCAG relevant to visual challenges include:

 1. Perceivability: Provide text alternatives for non-text content and ensure multimedia has alternatives like captions.